The Fellas Studios

 The Fellas Studios is an English audio and video based podcasting production company based in London and was founded in 2020 by YouTubers Callum Airey (Calfreezy) and Joshua Larkin (TheBurntChip).

 The company, whose roster accumulated more than 1.7 billion views in 2023, produces many top UK podcasts hosted by various social media influencers and TV personalities.
-Some of these podcasts include Saving Grace with GK Barry, The Fellas with Calfreezy and TheBurntChip, Growing Paynes with Behzinga and Faith Kelly and Chloe Vs The World with Chloe Burrows.
+Some of these podcasts include Saving Grace with GK Barry, The Fellas with Calfreezy, TheBurntChip, and Alfie Buttle (AB) Not My Bagg with Joe Baggs and Chloe Vs The World with Chloe Burrows.